step-security/harden-runner/README.md

 ### GitHub-Hosted Runners

-1. Add `step-security/harden-runner` GitHub Action to your GitHub Actions workflow file as the first step in each job.
+1. Add the `step-security/harden-runner` GitHub Action to your GitHub Actions workflow file as the first step in each job.

    ```yaml
    steps: